 How Does Laser Beam Profiling Optimize PETG Part Vapor Smoothing?

 Analyzing the laser beam profile ensures that the energy is evenly distributed across the PETG surface.
 Uniform energy distribution results in a more consistent surface finish.
 Resolution depends on spot size, so a better quality laser and better optics will allow higher resolution outcomes in print.
-Better energy distribution results in more uniform heat application in fusing the powder and a lower risk of localized heat damage that can mar the surface finish.
+Better energy distribution results in more uniform heat application when fusing the powder and a lower risk of localized heat damage that can mar the surface finish.

 For more information, see our Laser Beam Profiler guide.